ToolmanP/Thoughtcrime/pages/Foss License.md

 			-
 		- **Infective**: All the derived codes which modify its inherited libraries should be opensource t
 	- ### AGPL-3.0 License
+		- >When a modified version is used to provide a service over a network, the complete source code of the modified version must be made available.
-		- In GPL License, the Internet Operator can choose to dodge the disclosure of source code through a
+		- In GPL License, the Internet Operator can choose to dodge the disclosure of source code through a method of Software As A Service.
+AGPL-3.0 fixes this.
 	- ### LGPL License
-	-
+	- >However, a larger work using the licensed work through interfaces provided by the licensed work may be distributed under different terms and without source code for the larger work.
+	- This License relaxes the total disclosure of the software and the required redistribution of the license.
+If the software only uses the interface of the targeted library, the software is free to use other license.
 - ## Apache
 	- > A permissive license whose main conditions require preservation of copyright and license notices.
 Contributors provide an express grant of